Wacom-Developer/signature-sdk-js/SIGNATURE-COMPONENTS-API.md

- This object it is used to apport extra properties to the ISO format.
+This object is used to apport extra properties to the ISO format.
 These options are:

 ### setWho(who)